Skip to content ↓

 Assistant Headteacher (Head of Sixth Form) and Teacher of History: Hemal Pandya

-Hemal completed his undergraduate degree at De Montfort University, achieving a BA (Hons) in History and Politics, prior to this he grew up in Kenton attending Harrow High School and then Harrow Weald College.
+Hemal completed his undergraduate degree at De Montfort University, achieving a BA (Hons) in History and Politics.
+Prior to this, he grew up in Kenton, attending Harrow High School and then Harrow Weald College.

-Following university, Hemal returned to Harrow and took on the role of Learning Support Assistant at Canons High School, this confirmed his passion for teaching.
+Following university, Hemal returned to Harrow and took on the role of Learning Support Assistant at Canons High School.
+This confirmed his passion for teaching.
 After achieving a PGCE at Middlesex University, Hemal began his teaching career at Bishop's Hatfield Girls' School in Hertfordshire.
-During his 11 years at Bishop's Hatfield Girls School, Hemal held multiple roles which included; Head of History, Head of Key Stage Four and Assistant Headteacher.
+During his 11 years at Bishop's Hatfield Girls School, Hemal held multiple roles, which included: Head of History, Head of Key Stage Four and Assistant Headteacher.
 In 2020 Hemal was nominated for the Oxford Inspirational Teacher award.
 Whilst holding the position of Assistant Headteacher, Hemal worked closely with GCSE and A Level cohorts to ensure that they were supported to meet the challenges of exams.
-He worked with colleagues to implement teaching and learning developments that met the needs of all students, these included developing academic intervention systems, monitoring assessment and designing approaches to stretch the most able.
+He worked with colleagues to implement teaching and learning developments that met the needs of all students.
+These included developing academic intervention systems, monitoring assessment and designing approaches to stretch the most able.

-Away from school Hemal plays football and cycles.
+Away from school, Hemal plays football and cycles.
 Hemal and his family live in Harrow; he is thrilled to have the opportunity to contribute to his local community by ensuring that all students at Pinner High School are inspired to learn and achieve their very best.

 Assistant Headteacher and Teacher of Economics and PE: Thomas Metcalfe

-Tom graduated from Manchester Metropolitan University with a BEd Business Education and has a National Professional Qualification for Headship (NPQH).
+Tom graduated from Manchester Metropolitan University with a BEd in Business Education and has a National Professional Qualification for Headship (NPQH).

-Tom joined us in April 2019 having previously worked in a variety of senior roles across three secondary schools in London including Head of Department at Evelyns Community School, in Hillingdon, for 5 years; Head of Year and Assistant Headteacher with pastoral responsibilities in both Key Stages 3 and at Aylward School, in Enfield, for over 7 years and more recently Deputy Headteacher at Raine’s Foundation School, in Tower Hamlets where he had worked since January 2006.
+Tom joined us in April 2019 having previously worked in a variety of senior roles across three secondary schools in London, including Head of Department at Evelyns Community School, in Hillingdon, for 5 years; Head of Year and Assistant Headteacher with pastoral responsibilities, in both Key Stages 3 and at Aylward School, in Enfield, for over 7 years and more recently Deputy Headteacher at Raine’s Foundation School in Tower Hamlets, where he had worked since January 2006.

 Assistant Headteacher (Inclusion) and Teacher of English: Ben Hobbs